sc0h0/sc0h0.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

 - Inconsistently provides detailed data profiling

 ### The idea
-Having recently watched a <a href="https://www.youtube.com/watch?v=PwFrN3dFiwY">demonstration</a> on effectively using Google Gemini Pro's large context window, I realised that with some web scraping and data preparation, a large text file profiling all available data files on DataVic might enable me to use Gemini for discovering the available data.
+Having recently watched a <a href="https://www.youtube.com/watch?v=PwFrN3dFiwY">demonstration</a> on effectively using Google Gemini Pro's large context window, I realised that with some web scraping and data preparation, a large text file profiling all available data files on DataVic might let use Gemini to discover the available data.

 ### The approach
 I wrote a script that downloaded every available CSV from the DataVic platform and based on each CSV created a json file that profiled each CSV.
+For each CSV, I profiled it based on:
+- Filename
+- Dataset page and description
+- Filesize and rows
+- Columns and two rows of sample data

-For example,
+For example:

 <figure>
   <img src="/assets/vicopendata/sample_json.png" alt="" loading="lazy">